 Canada, the blest-the free!

 With prophetic glance, I see

 Visions of thy future glory,

 Giving to the world's great story

-A page, with mighty meaning fraught.
+A page, with mighty meaning fraught,

 That asks a wider range of thought.

 Borne onward on the wings of Time,

 I trace thy future course sublime;

 And feel my anxious lot grow bright,

-While musing on the glorious sight;-Yea, my heart leaps up with glee
+While musing on the glorious sight;

+My heart rejoicing bounds with glee

 To hail thy noble destiny!